As Chief Influencer here, I feel entitled to administer the occasional lecture. Some would say my lectures are more like rants. So be it.

 - Ask, “Now that I’m in this negative situation, how can I turn it around to be more positive?” (see the three choices above)

-- Realize that given some time and effort, you and you alone can make a new decision and turn a negative situation into a positive one.
+- Realize that given some time and effort, you and you alone can make a new decision and learn how to overcome adversity by turning a negative situation into a positive one.

 The next time you find yourself feeling like a victim, be honest with yourself and analyze how your decisions might have put you in this situation.
 Once you’ve honestly accepted the blame and resolved to make better decisions – pat yourself on the back for doing something many people never do: taking responsibility.